domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 Nothing speaks volumes
 imprisoned dreams jailed forever
+forgiveness weeps
-forgiveness weeps no tears are released
+no tears are released
 silence begs for ease
 anger has no hope
+indifference rejoices
-indifference rejoices while nothing holds court with jesters of time
+while nothing holds court with jesters of time
-Nothing waits, and waits
+Nothing waits, and waits.

 by Heidi Sweets